 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free, and vegetarian.
 I’ve not yet tested it gluten-free.
 If I did, I would use either just oat flour or a whole grain gluten-free blend, and I might add either another egg or some xanthan gum (perhaps 1/2 teaspoon) for binding.
 Tony isn’t big on pears, so I wasn’t inclined to test a gluten-free version this time around!

 For vegan pear breakfast bread, you can swap in your favorite egg sub for muffins.
-Since this recipe is heavy on puree, I would lean toward a powdered egg replacer, but I think a flax egg, chia egg, or simply just 2 to 3 tablespoons more pear puree should work well.
+Since this recipe is heavy on puree, I would lean toward a powdered egg replacer that has leavener in it (like Ener-G or Bob’s Red Mill).
+Another option is to simply add 2 to 3 tablespoons more pear puree and increase the baking powder by 1/8 teaspoon.
+I do not recommend using a dense egg substitute, like flax or chia “eggs.”
+Please note that we have not tested this recipe without eggs – these are merely suggestions.
+See the comments for others who have!

 - 1 cup white-wheat flour*